 We ordered bacon and sausage since we were already getting sufficient servings of fruit in our very healthy entrees.
 The sausage here is the undisputed champ, as these plump house-made patties are absolutely delicious–and provided good balance to our sugary main dishes.
 Don’t mess with the bacon–get the sausage.

-Also on the menu is the “Open-faced Skirt Steak Sandwich with Caramelized Onion, Poached Egg, Potatoes, Fennel, Watercress, and Tomato Salad with Truffle Vinaigrette.”
+First of the temporarily unavailable items is the “Open-faced Skirt Steak Sandwich with Caramelized Onion, Poached Egg, Potatoes, Fennel, Watercress, and Tomato Salad with Truffle Vinaigrette.”

 This exact item was previously on the lunch menu, except with fries in place of the tomato salad.
 We heaped praise on it, calling it “one of, if not the, best sandwiches I’ve tried at Walt Disney World.”
 The meat was tender and perfectly-prepared, and the sandwich came together incredibly well with a robust mix of savory and fresh flavors.